Dr-Passmore/hobby-blog/blog/2023-07-17-Raspberry-Pi-Bird-Camera-blog-post.md

 The build process for this project is straight forward and I would suggest the bird feeder camera as a good beginner project, particularly if you are interested in Raspberry Pi Cameras.
 The bird feeder used is a simple [Acrylic Hanging Bird Feeder](https://www.amazon.co.uk/Acrylic-Hanging-Suction-Decorate-15x15x7cm/dp/B08XMNMQTY/ref=sr_1_2?crid=27VH3MXIPUFTJ&keywords=Window+Bird+Feeder+Clear+Acrylic+Hanging+Bird+Feeder+with+3+Strong+Extra+Suction+Cups+and+Seed+Tray+for+Small+Birds+Decorate+Your+House+%2815x15x7cm%29&qid=1689535986&s=outdoors&sprefix=window+bird+feeder+clear+acrylic+hanging+bird+feeder+with+3+strong+extra+suction+cups+and+seed+tray+for+small+birds+decorate+your+house+15x15x7cm+%2Coutdoor%2C76&sr=1-2) which attaches to a window using suction cups.

+General advice regarding bird feeders, it can take time for the birds in the area to locate the new feeder and start to regularly visiting.
+I also recommend experimenting with different bird food mixes.
+Eventually, you will have regularly visiting birds.

 ## Overview of the Raspberry Pi Camera Setup

 The project makes use of Raspberry Pi High Quality Camera Module.
 The camera module uses the 12.3 megapixel Sony IMX477 sensor and has a range of lens supporting M12 mounted lens or C/CS mounted lens.
 The High Quality Camera Module is avalible with a M12 lens version, but I recommend making use of the standard High Quality Camera Module and purchasing a M12 lens with an adaptor.